andrewacashner/hearingfaithms/chapters/chapter-3.md

 another angelic consort joins the company of worshippers in the stable, and they sing to the accompaniment of the lute.
-In Spain the harp was associated with both heavenly music and earthly church music (see chapter 5), and the lute, with musical genres performed outside of church, such as the madrigal.
+In Spain the harp was associated with both heavenly music and earthly church music (see chapter `ref:ch:Zaragoza`), and the lute, with musical genres performed outside of church, such as the madrigal.
 Villancicos crossed both domains, and therefore could incorporate references to both styles within them---much as Zurbarán's painting incorporates aspects of genre painting, the representation of earthy details from everyday life, into a